Home Data TensorFlow Machine Learning Cookbook - Second Edition

 {0, 1, 2}

-2. Birth weight data: The University of Massachusetts at Amherst has compiled many statistical datasets that are of interest (1).
-One such dataset is a measure of child birth weight and other demographic and medical measurements of the mother and family history.
-There are 189 observations of 11 variables.
-Here is how to access the data in Python:
+1. Birth weight data: This data was originally from Baystate Medical Center, Springfield, Mass 1986 (1).
+This dataset contains the measure of child birth weight and other demographic and medical measurements of the mother and family history.
+There are 189 observations of eleven variables.
+The following code shows you how you can access this data in Python:

 import requests